norcams/docs-enduser/docs/create-virtual-machine.rst

 * **Availability Zone**: No need to change this, use the default
 * **Instance Count**: How many virtual machines to create (usually only 1)

+**Instance Name**: Select a name for your new virtual machine

+**Availability Zone**:
+You can choose between `<region>-default-1` and `<region>-legacy-1`. `default` uses a centralized storage, which means that instances will not need to be rebooted while doing maintenance work.
+On the other hand, `legacy` uses a local storage, which will then require reboot in the case of maintenance work.

+**Instance Count**: How many virtual machines to create (usually only 1)

 When finished with this tab, select the next, "Source":

 .. image:: images/dashboard-create-instance-06.png